Lancelin Island skink

 The Lancelin Island skink (Ctenotus lancelini), also known commonly as the Lancelin south-west ctenotus and the south-west ctenotus, is a species of skink, a lizard in the subfamily Sphenomorphinae of the family Scincidae.
-The species is endemic to Australia.
+It can only be found on Lancelin Island in Western Australia.

 Etymology

-The specific name, lancelini, refers to Lancelin Island, Western Australia.
+The specific name, lancelini, refers to Lancelin Island in Western Australia where it is an endemic species.

 Description

 C. lancelini may attain a snout-to-vent length (SVL) of 8 cm.
 Dorsally, it is brown on the body, fading to gray on the tail.
 The flanks are striped and spotted with black and white.
 The legs are yellow or orange, with dark brown streaks.

-Geographic range

-C. lancelini is found on Lancelin Island.

 Habitat and behavior

 The preferred natural habitat of C. lancelini is rocky areas of grassland and shrubland, where it shelters under limestone slabs and in burrows of seabirds.